Skip to content

 Gretchen Whitmer, Michigan's current governor, is term-limited and cannot seek reelection in 2026 after serving the maximum two four-year terms.
 As a result, the office will be open in the next election cycle.

-How Long is the Term and Term Limits?
+How Long Is the Governor's Term, and Are There Term Limits?

 What Does the Governor Do?